Welcome Members of the Labor Benefits Association!

 About the two Aetna MAPD PPO-ESA plan options:

-- These plans were developed in conjunction with the newly formed Labor Benefits Association (LBA) and local unions based on feedback from retirees like you.
+- These plans were developed in conjunction with the Labor Benefits Association (LBA) and local unions based on feedback from retirees like you.
 Aetna was selected for their experience working with retiree groups just like ours and for their 4 star rating from the Centers for Medicare and Medicaid Services (CMS).
 This star rating ensures plan quality and the ability to keep rates stable.

 - The LBA has negotiated an agreement with Aetna that ensures no significant rate increase.